Eco Tree Care - Tree Surgery Woodland Management Tree Surgeons Tree Surgeon Stump Grinding Herts Essex

 Once the trees have matured the tree shelters must be maintained/changed/removed

-Formative pruning throughout the first 15 years
+Formative pruning throughout the first 15 years to counter poor structure

 Below are examples of a poorly managed newly planted woodland, and the problems which can arise from not removing tree shelters at the right time.